StackVista/stackstate-docs/setup/install-stackstate/kubernetes_openshift/required_permissions.md

 ## Autonomous Anomaly Detector \(AAD\)

-In order to run the [Autonomous Anomaly Detector](../../../stackpacks/add-ons/aad.md), or prepare your cluster to run it, StackState needs to create a `ClusterRole` and two `ClusterRoleBinding` resources.
+To run the [Autonomous Anomaly Detector](../../../stackpacks/add-ons/aad.md), or prepare your cluster to run it, StackState needs to create a `ClusterRole` and two `ClusterRoleBinding` resources.
 Creating these cluster-wide resources is often prohibited for users that aren't a Kubernetes/OpenShift administrator.

 ### Disable automatic creation of cluster-wide resources